 Minot, ND (MOT)

 Located on North Dakota's Drift Prairie, Minot was incorporated in 1887.
-The community recently completed a full renovation of the 1905 red brick Great Northern Railway depot.
+The community completed a full renovation of the 1905 red brick Great Northern Railway depot in the early 2000s.

 400 1st Avenue S.W.